End-to-end Temporal Action Detection with Transformer: Related Work

-(a) \textbf{Multi-stage methods}~\cite{xu2020g,lin2019bmn,yuan2016temporal}.
-They first generate candidate segments and train a binary classifier that associates each segment with a confidence score, resulting in proposals.
+\textbf{Temporal Action Detection.} Previous TAD methods can be roughly categorized into top-down methods and bottom-up methods according to the pipeline.
+Top-down methods can be further categorized into multi-stage, two-stage, and one-stage methods. (a) \textbf{Multi-stage methods}~\cite{xu2020g,lin2019bmn,yuan2016temporal,heilbron2017scc,liu2020self,Liu_2021_CVPR} first generate candidate segments and train a binary classifier that associates each segment with a confidence score, resulting in proposals.
 Those proposals with high scores are fed to a multi-class classifier to classify the actions.
 The candidate segments are generated by dense uniform sampling~\cite{shou2016temporal,gao2017turn} or grouping local frames that may contain actions~\cite{lin2018bsn}.
 Some methods~\cite{gao2018ctap,liu2019multi} combine multiple schemes for complementarity. (b) \textbf{Two-stage methods}~\cite{xu2017r,chao2018rethinking,escorcia2016daps,buch2017sst} simplify the multi-stage pipeline by adopting a one-stage proposal generator, which directly predicts the scores and boundaries of pre-defined multi-scale anchors associated with each temporal location.
-These methods need to manually set multiple anchor scales, which restricts the flexibility. (c) \textbf{Top-down one-stage methods}~\cite{lin2017single,long2019gaussian} can be seen as the class-aware variant of the one-stage proposal generator.
-Recently, ~\cite{yang2020revisiting} augment the anchor-based one-stage detector with an anchor-free branch that makes predictions based on centers of actions. (d) A \textbf{bottom-up one-stage method} proposed in \cite{yuan2017temporal} first predicts the action and boundary probabilities and then groups frames with maximal structured sum as actions.
-We note that all the above methods require post-processing steps such as NMS or grouping, which prevent end-to-end learning.
+These methods need to manually set multiple anchor scales, which restricts the flexibility.
+Note that multi-stage methods can also be seen as generalized two-stage methods. (c) \textbf{Top-down one-stage methods}~\cite{lin2017single,long2019gaussian} can be seen as the class-aware variant of the one-stage proposal generator. (d) \textbf{Bottom-up methods} perform frame-level action classification and merge the frame-level results to segment-level predictions.
+For example, \cite{yuan2017temporal} first predicts the action and boundary probabilities and then groups frames with maximal structured sum as actions.
+Recent anchor-free methods (\eg, AFSD~\cite{lin2021learning} and A2Net~\cite{yang2020revisiting}) also belong to this group.
+Besides these methods, a few works (\eg, CTAP~\cite{gao2018ctap} and PCG-TAL~\cite{su2021pcg}) combine different pipelines to enhance the performance.
+All the above methods require post-processing steps such as NMS or grouping, which prevent end-to-end learning.
+An early work by Yeung~\etal~\cite{yeung2016end} also proposes a TAD method without hand-crafted components.
+Based on recurrent neural networks (RNN) and reinforcement learning (RL), it learns action detection by training an agent that iteratively picks an observation location and deciding whether to emit or refine a candidate action after observation.
+However, its reward function is not differetiable.
+Therefore it does not meet the criteria of end-to-end in this paper.
+All the above methods are fully-supervised.
+There are also some weakly-supervised methods that only utilize single-frame supervision~\cite{ma2020sf} or video-level supervision~\cite{nguyen2018weakly,paul2018w,liu2019completeness,shou2018autoloc,yu2019temporal,huang2021modeling,yang2021multi,zeng2019breaking,huang2020relational,islam2021hybrid,zhai2020two,huang2021foreground} during training.